 - Gradual bends are safer for the circuit.

-- Bend radius is measured from the inside surface of the bend.
+- The bend radius is measured from the inside surface of the bend.

 - Place conductors smaller than 10 mils inside the neutral bend axis, as they tolerate compression better than stretching.